darkpalacestudio/manuals/common/04_00_controls_overview.md

 ![](assets/details_tooltip.png)
 </div>
 When hovering over any of the widgets, a tooltip will show up containing the name of the widget.
-Additionally, the tooltip will also display if a widget has a left and/or right mouse interaction associated with it indicated by a Left and Right Mouse-Button Icon as well as the name of the action. target.
+Additionally, the tooltip will also display if a widget has a special interaction associated with it, e.g. a dedicated right mouse button interaction.
+This is indicated by a Left and Right Mouse-Button Icon as well as the name of the action.
 <div class="pb"></div>